mehulagg/gitlab/doc/development/geo/framework.md

          feature_flag: :geo_widget_replication # REMOVE THIS LINE
    ```

 ### Repository Replicator Strategy

-Models that refer any repository on the disk
+Models that refer to any repository on the disk
 can be easily supported by Geo with the `Geo::RepositoryReplicatorStrategy` module.

 For example, to add support for files referenced by a `Snippets` model with a